EnigmaElec/Wireless-Pedal-Controller/README.md

 # Troubleshoot
 1. When Device not detected in Device Manager check the USB cable make sure it has 4 wire V+ D+ D- And GND
-2. Flashing Error Check 3 Binary files in correct folder and the Exe is right ( next Check Python path and esptool iss installed)
+2. Flashing Error Check 3 Binary files in correct folder and the Exe is right ( next Check Python path and esptool is installed)
 3. See Error during Flashing ( Reset Device in left hole from the top view) and flash it again)
 4. Device is not detected and flashing err (Contact supplier for further information)